Are Birth Records Public in Pennsylvania?

 Expunging a record involves permanently removing it and making it inaccessible by anyone.
 Usually, this legal act is applied to criminal records following overturned convictions or pardons.
 The Commonwealth of Pennsylvania does not allow the expungement of birth records.

 The process of sealing the birth record is automatic and is carried out by the Pennsylvania DVR.
-Adoption records including original birth certificates have been sealed in Pennsylvania since 1984.
+Pennsylvania adoption records including original birth certificates have been sealed since 1984.

 Until 2017, a pre-adoption birth record in Pennsylvania could only be obtained upon obtaining an order from a court of competent jurisdiction.
 However, a recent change in Pennsylvania adoption law (Act 127 of 2016) now allows adoptees to access original birth records if specific conditions are met.